 Fact #40: They Speak When They Are Silent Too

-Like us, Guinea pigs also show non-verbal communication.
+Like us, guinea pigs also show non-verbal communication.
 So, try to understand what your pet is trying to say to you.

 Fact #41: Guinea Pigs Can Suffer from Depression

-As mentioned before, guinea pigs are quite social and they like to be around people.
-Even if you don’t want to keep another guinea pig, make sure you interact with your pet.
 When left alone, they get stressed and go into depression.
-You can tell if your guinea pig is stressed by his behavior which shows symptoms of irritation and aggressive behavior such as fidgeting and head tossing.
-On the contrary, if your pet is depressed, he will act like how a depressed human acts, less energetic!
-If any of these symptoms appear, you may want to call the vet.
+You can tell if your guinea pig is stressed by his behavior, which shows symptoms of irritation and aggressive behavior such as fidgeting and head tossing.

 Fact #42: They Know How to Protect Their Family

-Guinea pigs always march in a single line with a big guinea pig at the front and younger ones in the middle.
+Guinea pigs always march in a single line, with a big guinea pig at the front and younger ones in the middle.

 Fact #43: They Have Allergies Too